quantumlib/Stim/glue/stimflow/doc/api.md

     Stabilizers that anticommute with the resets will be discarded flows.

-    The returned chunk isn't guaranteed to be fault tolerant.
+    The returned chunk isn't guaranteed to be fault-tolerant.
     """
 ```